ankan17/learncwithme/_posts/c-tutorial-series/2017-06-17-floating-point.md

 layout: posts
 serial: 6
 title: Floating Point
-meta: Real numbers and the IEE-754 Standard
+meta: Real numbers and the IEEE-754 Standard
 description: Done with integers, we'll now dive deep into floating-point data type (a.k.a real numbers).
 This one discusses floating-point numbers, their binary form and their implementation (the IEE-754 Standard).
 comments: true
 category: c-tutorial-series
 ---

 We covered the whole of integers but integers are not the only numbers that we need to store in a computer.
 There are real numbers with decimal points (also called radix point).
 They are called floating-point numbers in C (or any other programming language for that matter), for reasons explained a bit later.
-These floating point numbers can be written in 2 ways in C – Fractional form or Exponential form.
+These floating point numbers can be written in 2 ways in C – **Fractional form** or **Exponential form**.
 Let’s first learn how to write floating point numbers in these two forms.

 ### Fractional form